pejrich/AhoCorasearch/Usage.md

 ### What are the most performant settings?

-If you really want to eek out the most performance this library can give, the following settings: `[unique: true, insensitive: false]` will bypass a lot of the additional work that gets done in elixir.
-These settings will generally only be different by a meaningful amount if you are expecting a lot of matches(because `unique: false` does a map lookup for each match), and don't care about the searching being case insensitive(this allows the lib to skip doing a downcase pass on the search string, which saves time for long search strings).
+If you really want to eek out the most performance this library can give, the following settings: `[unique: true, insensitive: false]`, plus using _only_ integers for pattern IDs will bypass a lot of the additional work that gets done in elixir.
+These settings will generally only be different by a meaningful amount if you are both:
+  * expecting a lot of matches
+    * `unique: false`(or `unique: true` with non-integer pattern IDs) does a map lookup for each match
+  * don't care about the searching being case insensitive
+    * this allows the lib to skip doing a downcase pass on the search string, which saves time for long search strings

 "Best" case settings:
 ```
-AhoCorasearch.build_tree(patterns, unique: true, insensitive: false, match_kind: :standard)
+AhoCorasearch.build_tree(patterns, unique: true, insensitive: false)
 ```

 "Worst" case settings:
 ```
-AhoCorasearch.build_tree(patterns, match_kind: :standard)
+AhoCorasearch.build_tree(patterns)
 ```

 (the `match_kind` doesn't actually matter much for performance generally.
 I'm using `standard` because along with `overlap: true` it returns the most matches, which does change performance a bit)